holyjak/static-jsfexpression-validator/README.md

     - support EL functions (not just 'function tolerance' as implemented now)

 - run Sonar & Findbugs ???

+- FIX: MethodFakingFunctionMapper currently allows only 1 arity for a function, i.e. not having the same fun name with different number of arguments

 - add (more) example JSF page
 - test with various JSF projects ?